Trobriand Islands

 The Trobriand Islands are a 450 km2 archipelago of coral atolls off the east coast of New Guinea.
 They are part of the nation of Papua New Guinea and are in Milne Bay Province.
-Most of the population of 12,000 indigenous inhabitants live on the main island of Kiriwina, which is also the location of the government station, Losuia.
+Most of the population of 60,000 (2016) indigenous inhabitants live on the main island of Kiriwina, which is also the location of the government station, Losuia.

 Other major islands in the group are Kaileuna, Vakuta, and Kitava.
 The group is considered to be an important tropical rainforest ecoregion in need of conservation.

 Geography

-The Trobriands consist of four main islands, the largest being Kiriwina Island, and the others being Kaileuna, Vakuta and Kitava.
+The Trobriands consist of four main islands: Kiriwina—the largest—and Kaileuna, Vakuta, and Kitava.
 Kiriwina is 43 km long, and varies in width from 1 to 16 km.
-In the 1980s, there were around sixty villages on the island, containing around 12,000 people, while the other islands were restricted to a population of hundreds.
+In the 1980s, there were around 60 villages on the island, containing around 12,000 people, while the other islands were restricted to a population of hundreds.
 Other than some elevation on Kiriwina, the islands are flat coral atolls and "remain hot and humid throughout the year, with frequent rainfall."